 Social Anxiety Medication

-Each drug acts on the brain a little differently and works on different timelines, but all have properties to help with the panic reactions that accompany social anxiety.
+For those whose social anxiety can be very debilitating, anxiety medication might be a good option.
 You can get anxiety medications by meeting with a psychiatrist or your primary care physician.
 Most health insurances require a referral from your doctor to be able to meet with a psychiatrist, and the medications are often covered by insurance.
-However, it’s important to check with your health insurance about prescription costs.5
+However, it’s important to check with your health insurance about prescription costs.8

-It is recommended that you only take the dosage recommended by your provider, and never abruptly stop taking a medication, as severe side effects and withdrawal symptoms can result.
+It is recommended that you only take the dosage recommended by your provider, and never abruptly stop taking any medication, as severe side effects and withdrawal symptoms can result.
 It is also important to talk with your provider before taking any medication.
 All of these medications have the potential to cause serious side effects with regular use and it is important that you weigh the benefits and the risks.

 Selective Serotonin Reuptake Inhibitors (SSRIs)

 SSRIs are a class of drugs known as antidepressants.
 They can also help treat other mood disorders like social anxiety.
-They specifically slow the reabsorption of the neurotransmitter serotonin, a chemical that is believed to help regulate mood and anxiety.6
+They specifically slow the reabsorption of the neurotransmitter serotonin, a chemical that is believed to help regulate mood and anxiety.9

 Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs)

 SNRIs work just like SSRIs, except they interact with another chemical in the brain called norepinephrine.
-Many people with anxiety and depression find benefit from SNRIs.
+Many people with social anxiety and depression find benefit from SNRIs.

 Monoamine Oxidase Inhibitors (MAOIs)